ARTIST STATEMENT: In all that I do, I rejoice in being an open door, and in giving form to “the wind that blows through

 As I bring together disparate senses like sight and sound into singular, coalescing forms, I also find myself compressing time and space in my patterns and compositions.
 I take experiences that occur in time and through time – such as music, aging, or the repetition of seasons – and transform them into the static media of drawing and textiles.
 Similarly, my interpretations of the world do not hang, isolated, in space, but rather involve motion and relative positions.
 In my work, I flatten these relationships but leave behind traces of depth, tension, expansion, and spin, enlivened by contrasting colors and textures.
 I collapse the time and space of my subjects into planar elements representing paused moments (e.g.: Du Hast, and Do I Want it Badly Enough?) or gathered patterns (e.g.: Xylvanya, and At My Age, Every Time I Look the Moon is Full) that can be opened up again, restarted, upon contemplation.

 Hand drawings begin every project, but textiles are my most interactive medium.
 The tactility, structure, and sheen of the fabric and thread form an integral part of how I engage with the creative process, with the touch of rough and smooth textures, the brightness of silks, the matte of linens, and the sparkle of metallic threads delight all my other senses.
-I have always drawn and loved brightly colored biomorphic shapes.
-My first encounters with the Modern and Contemporary Art I saw at MOMA and the Philadelphia Art Museum gave me permission to further explore drawing in this way.
+I have always drawn and loved brightly colored geometric and biomorphic shapes.
+My first encounters with the Modern and Contemporary Art in the 1950’s at MOMA and the Philadelphia Art Museum gave me permission to further explore drawing in this way.
 Over time, I taught myself techniques for working with fabric and thread, and in the last few years, I have merged my drawings with my passions for textiles, abstraction, and, most significantly, music.
 My recent art created in fabric is the result of this process of translation and transformation.